erestor/ctoolhu/README.md

 - singleton
   - singleton holder with variable lifetime (esp. for Emscripten builds)
 - std_ext
-  - simplifies typical usage of standard library algorithms
+  - simplifies usage of some standard library algorithms
 - thread
   - locking proxy for object-level locking
   - implementation of async using a thread pool (esp. for Emscripten builds)
 - time
   - stopwatch for duration measurement
 - typesafe
-  - type-safe integers
+  - type-safe id mechanism
 - visitor
   - boilerplate for implementing the visitor pattern